Field Trips

 Register now!

 VBGA Education staff will work with teachers before their visit to identify the best resources for their classes.
-We will greet the group upon arrival for a short orientation and review of the Code of Conduct before you explore the Garden.
+We will greet the group upon arrival for a short educational introductory exercise and review of the Code of Conduct before you explore the Garden.
+An Education team member will be available for assistance during your visit.

 Register now!